orgvue2/gizmocookbook/chapter2/stats.md

 ### Discussion

-If you just type in `nodes().stats('Current Salary')` it will print box and whiskers plot in the Expression Pane.
-Adding a dot at the end `nodes().stats('Current Salary').` will list stats available for the 'Current Salary' property.
+If you just type in `nodes().stats('Current Salary')` it will print a box and whiskers plot in the Expression Pane.
+Adding a dot at the end `nodes().stats('Current Salary').` lists stats available for the 'Current Salary' property.

 ---